scripting/artDownloader/README.md

 A collection of great art in <a href="https://github.com/scripting/artDownloader/tree/main/data/images">one big folder</a>.
 Download and point your screen saver at the folder for a live art show.

-### How to use

-1. <a href="https://github.com/scripting/artDownloader/archive/refs/heads/main.zip">Download</a> the folder.

-2. Unzip it.

-3. In your Settings app, open the Screen Saver panel, and choose the <a href="https://github.com/scripting/artDownloader/tree/main/data/images">images</a> sub-folder of the data folder.

-4. When your system is in idle, enjoy an art show on your desktop.
-Or set it up on a screen in your living room or lobby, for an art show for your friends.

 ### The story

 I had some time this weekend to do a little software project I've wanted to do for a while, it was only recently possible.